l3x/goenv/README.md

 <img align="right" src="https://github.com/l3x/goenv/blob/master/gopher-world-small.png">

+**Having problems getting your Go source code to build and run?**

+**Tired of keeping track of which directory is your GOPATH and where to edit your source files?**

+**Are you a consultant that must manage multiple projects with various Go runtime requirements?**

+**Want to see how your Go app runs when compiled using various versions of Go?**

+**Like to keep things simple?**

-Use goenv to find, (un)install or switch to any version of Go.
+Use goenv to find, (un)install or start using any version of Go.

 **Easy to use**
 * Install any version of Go.